Tuesday, December 16, 2014

 Here they are, starting with the most dangerous place, Richmond:

-1. City of Richmond
+1. City of Richmond2.
+City of Norfolk

 3. City of Portsmouth